 My first camera was a Polaroid One Step…instant photos…COOL!
 My second camera was a Kodak Disc…I still have tons of disc negatives.
 I had a few of the regular film camera’s that I don’t even know the name of, but then came my digital Photosmart M425 that my son gave me for Christmas in 2006.
 That camera really changed my life.
 I was always camera happy taking photos of EVERYTHING, but not really looking.
 It was mostly family and friend photos, caught off guard and posed stuff.

 When I came to Myrtle Beach, it all changed.
 The day I went to the pier down the street from me on October 28, 2008 and took photos of the sunset in memory of Romeo, I couldn’t believe how perfect the photos were.
 Romeo was my fiance who passed away.
 It had been 9 years to the day he died and I needed something to do to get me through the day.
-Taking photos of the things we both loved seemed the best thing to do, the ocean and the sunset.
+Taking photos of the things we both loved seemed the best thing to do, the ocean and the sunset and sunrises.
 Memories of Dad and the photography talk came flooding back.
 I started really looking at everything through the camera lens…shadows and lighting IS a big deal and not everything is bad if you really see it with your soul.
 I take photos of bugs now and I hate bugs, but through the lens it’s something different.
 After a day of taking photos, I was trotting across the street to beat traffic and my Photosmart bounced out of my purse.
 DEVASTATING to say the least!
 A friend loaned me a Nikon D3200 and I can’t even tell you how happy and excited I am about taking photos.
 It’s just a wonderful thing if no one’s really tried it and really looked at what they see.

 So, I thank my wonderful Dad Captain Al, who’s always been there for me no matter what.
 I need to thank my Romeo as well, it’s his love that brought me to that pier to remember him always.
 I still go there every year on October 28 and I know he’s with me.
 I can’t imagine how my life would have been without either one of them in my life.
 I need to thank my friend Todd for the use of the Nikon…he sees what it means to me to take photos of everything I see.
 I also need to thank my friends for putting up with me bombarding them with my photos…I guess I just want everyone to see what it is that I see through the lens…it’s a whole new world…really.
 I hope you enjoy…What I See!!